The weather

 Thursday's intense heat report

-Temperatures have already risen slightly this Thursday, especially on the coast and pre-coastline and in the south of the country.
-They exceeded 38°C in the pre-coastline of Girona and Barcelona, exceptional levels in these areas.
-And they have already reached 40°C inland from the Ebro.
-However, afternoon showers and thunderstorms have kept the heat down without major excesses in the north of the country.
+Temperatures already rose somewhat further yesterday, Thursday, especially on the coast and pre-coastline and in the south of the country.
+They reached over 38°C in the pre-coastline of Girona and Barcelona, exceptional levels in these areas.
+And they already touched 40°C inland from the Ebro.
+However, afternoon showers and thunderstorms kept the heat down without major excesses in the north of the country.
 Of note were the 24 l/m² accumulated in Guardiola de Berguedà and the 22 in Sant Romà d'Abella (Pallars Jussà).
 Some showers also fell between inland Tarragona and Anoia.
-These are the highest maximum temperatures recorded today:
+These are the highest maximum temperatures recorded yesterday:

 • 39.9°C: Vinebre